SHS-Dev-Team/stockapp/README.md

 # stockapp
-web application helping people make more money in the stock market
+web application helping people make more money in the stock market Using:
+Sharpe Ratio
+P/E returns